frePPLe/frepple/doc/user-guide/model-reference/operation-materials.rst

                                   | The default value is null, in which case we default to
                                     produce at the end when the quantity is positive, or consume at the start when the quantity is negative.
-                                  | Warning: Setting a low value can have a big impact on
+                                  | To protect against a big impact on performance and
-                                    the memory size and planning time.
-What you gain in additional accuracy of the plan may not be worth the extra complexity.
+                                    memory footprint we limit the number of material transfer batches to 50 per operationplan.
 effective_start dateTime          | Date after which the material consumption is valid.
                                   | Before this date the planned quantity is always 0.
 effective_end   dateTime          | Date at which the material consumption becomes invalid.